Abdulrahman-Ahmed1020/landing-page/README.md

 ### what i did in styles.css

-- i made the scroll-beavior smooth to give the scroll the soul
+- i made the scroll-beavior smooth to give the scroll a soul